Share your love

 java -version

-Install Java 19 From Apt Repository
+Method 2.
+Install OpenJDK 19 From the Apt Repository

 Another way that you can use to install Java 19, is to use the Apt repository on Ubuntu 22.04.